FortiAnalyzer

 Alternatives to rebuilding the database:

-Note: If you had previously exported this data from the same FortiAnalyzer, you could end up with duplicate log entries in Archive logs (unless you took care to delete those logs after export).
+Note: If this data was previously exported from the same FortiAnalyzer, this may result in duplicate log entries in the Archive logs (unless care was taken to delete those logs after exporting).

-2) If you have another FortiAnalyzer VM, you can use Log Fetch which is ideally suited to pulling older log data which meets filtered criteria.
-This is the most elegant solution.
+2. If another FortiAnalyzer VM is available, use Log Fetch, which is ideally suited to pulling older log data which meets filtered criteria.
+This is the most elegant solution since it avoids log duplication and avoids the need to change the Log Retention Policy repeatedly on the production FortiAnalyzer.

 Contributors